 Additionally, if you’re running PPC ads to random demographics, you’re wasting your marketing budget.
 There are people who click on ads that look casually interesting even if they’re not part of that market.

 The solution is to first work on defining your target market’s demographics.
 Then, optimize your PPC ads to be displayed for your target market.
-Ultimately, you’ll increase your landing page conversions when you target the right people with relevant and influential messages.
+Ultimately, you’ll increase your landing page conversion rates when you target the right people with relevant and influential messages.

 Although there are separate components, it’s all one continuous experience, from your PPC ad to your landing page.

-You can’t increase landing page conversions by only optimizing your landing page.
+You can’t increase landing page conversion rate by only optimizing your landing page.
 Increasing conversions is a trifecta that includes optimizing your landing page, your PPC ads, and your target demographics.

 The tips and strategies outlined in this article will help you optimize your PPC ads and landing pages to generate higher conversion rates.
 However, your ability to get conversions will always hinge on how well you know – and target – your market.